SDK Version 3 Documentation

 </Plugin>

-In you C++ code make the pins as per usual..(relevant lines only shown)..
+In your C++ code make the pins as per usual..(only relevant lines shown)...

 DSP.